Top 40+ SAP CPI Interview Questions and Answers

 Attachments in SAP CPI can be handled using Content Modifier or Message Transformation phases in integration processes.
 Built-in methods and mappings allow you to extract, alter, and add attachments to messages.
 SAP CPI supports a variety of attachment types, including binary, text, and XML, which allows for easy integration of attachment data with other systems.

-35. How do you set up message acknowledgment and status tracking in SAP CPI?
+35. How to set up message acknowledgment and status tracking in SAP CPI?

 Ans:

 Message Acknowledgment Patterns and Monitoring Dashboards may be used in SAP CPI to customize message acknowledgment and status tracking.
-You may utilize acknowledgment methods, such as synchronous or asynchronous acknowledgment, to monitor message delivery and processing statuses, providing consistent message exchange and end-to-end visibility.
+Can utilize acknowledgment methods, such as synchronous or asynchronous acknowledgment, to monitor message delivery and processing statuses, providing consistent message exchange and end-to-end visibility.

 36. What sorts of integration patterns are supported by SAP CPI?